The Animals of Virginia at the Time of European Discovery

 To the English, dogs were a potential food source in times of great hunger.
 When the early colonists at Roanoke Island explored too far upriver in 1585 and ran out of food, they ate two mastiffs which had been brought across the Atlantic Ocean.
 Similarly, when the Jamestown experienced the "Starving Time" in the winter of 1609-10, they used indigenous as well as their imported dogs as a food source.
 In contrast, the Native Americans in Virginia are thought to have used their dogs as sentinels and hunting assistants but not as food.

-The Jamestown settlers viewed the indigenous dogs, with served as camp guards as well as hunting assistants and companions, as mongrels.
+The Jamestown settlers viewed the indigenous dogs as mongrels.
 There were no separate breeds until the colonists arrived.
 John Smith and Christopher Newport sought to impress Powhatan in 1608 by giving him a white greyhound.
 That distinctively different dog would have been an obvious prestige item that helped the paramount chief to impress others.

 After Pocahontas was kidnapped in 1613, Powhatan asked for restitution that included another English dog.
 By 1619, however, trading dogs with the Native Americans that might improve the quality of their stock was no longer acceptable.
 The first General Assembly in 1619 passed legislation saying:2